mozilla/foundation-icons/README.md

 ##How is it made?

 I used [https://glyphter.com/](https://glyphter.com/) to create this test version.
-We'll want to find a tool that all of us can use and contribute to, however.
+Let's figure out the best tooling, maybe we can just set up a shared account on Glyphter and see how that goes.